Answers are at the right or below the question in "Light Blue".

 c.
 Mother Teresa translated this Bible.

 a.
-In the book of Ruth.
+This information can be found in the book of Ruth.

-A misprint regarding the gender of a character in the text of Ruth made this particular version of the Bible known as the She Bible.
+A misprint occurred regarding the gender of a character in the text of Ruth.

 -